 Subject to clauses 9.4 and 9.5, the Access Provider shall:

-provide, but does not guarantee, the provision of continuous or Fault-free Services to the Access Seeker; and
+provide, but does not guarantee the provision of, continuous or Fault-free Services to the Access Seeker; and

-comply with any Quality of Service requirements set out in the relevant Service Description in Schedule 6 – (Service Descriptions) of the Reference Offer and the relevant Service Levels set out in Schedule 7 – (Service Levels Schedule) of the Reference Offer.
+comply with any Quality of Service requirements set out in the relevant Service Description in Schedule 6 (Service Descriptions) of the Reference Offer, and

+provide the Service at the relevant Service Levels set out in Schedule 7 (Service Levels) of the Reference Offer.

-Save to the extent required under applicable law, or as expressly set out in Schedule 7 – (Service Levels Schedule), the Access Provider does not give or make any warranty, representation, undertaking or commitment in respect of the quality of service applicable to any Service, and any implied warranty to this effect is excluded, including any warranty, representation, undertaking or commitment (whether made to the Access Seeker before the Effective Date or otherwise) in respect of any difficulty or Fault resulting in a failure to establish any Service, in-service interruption, or loss, or distortion, of communication.
+Save to the extent required under applicable law, or as expressly set out in Schedule 7 (Service Levels), the Access Provider does not give or make any warranty, representation, undertaking or commitment in respect of the quality of service applicable to any Service, and any implied warranty to this effect is excluded, including any warranty, representation, undertaking or commitment (whether made to the Access Seeker before the Agreement Effective Date or otherwise) in respect of any difficulty or Fault resulting in a failure to establish any Service, in-service interruption, or loss, or distortion, of communication.

 If any applicable law implies warranties or conditions or imposes obligations on the Access Provider in respect of the quality of service of any Service, which cannot be or can only to a limited extent be, excluded, restricted or modified, then to the extent to which the Access Provider is entitled to do so, the liability of the Access Provider under the applicable law is limited: